-The project is called The Stories that Make Us: Giving a voice to women survivors, and finding new models for creative intervention.
+The project is called The Stories that Make Us: Creative writing with women survivors — finding new models for creative intervention.
 Over six weeks between November and December this year, we’ll be working with a group of women survivors, exploring how storytelling can be used to build community and bring about both individual and social transformation.

 The project will lead to the following

 - an overarching communication campaign, combining face-to-face events with capacity-building measures

 - the production of an illustrated series of story-cards with text written by women survivors

 - the development of a first of its kind creative writing curriculum for domestic violence survivors in Bulgaria.

 - An exhibition of artworks based on the stories.

 - A big launch event for the exhibition, with readings of the stories from actors, in both Bulgarian and English.